Shilpasrii/Employee-Attendance-Management-System-/README.md

 Now , you can use the Employee Management System with the MySQL database.

 ## Contributing
-If you would like to contribute to this project or report issues, please follow the guidelines outlined in CONTRIBUTING.md.
+If you would like to contribute to this project or report issues, please follow the guidelines outlined in the CONTRIBUTING.md.